CompositionalIT/SAFE-Dojo/README.md

 dotnet run
 ```

-Then open `http://localhost:8080` in your browser.
+Then open `http://localhost:8080` in your browser and follow [the instructions for completing the DOJO](Instructions.md).

 The build project in root directory contains a couple of different build targets.
 You can specify them after `--` (target name is case-insensitive).